sourcegraph/handbook/content/departments/support/process/engaging-other-teams.md

 The content platform team is responsible for our docs site (https://docs.sourcegraph.com/) being available, but not necessarily documentation (that is the responsibility for each team and our technical writing team).

 If the docs site is unavilable, route to the [Content Platform team](../../product-engineering/engineering/enablement/content-platform/index.md) via the [#content platform slack channel](https://sourcegraph.slack.com/archives/C02PSJF0QLU).

+For a more detailed breakdown of codebase ownership please see the [Engineering Ownership](../../product-engineering/engineering/process/engineering_ownership.md) matrix

 ## Step 4: File a Github issue